embeditelectronics/circuitplayground/Circuit Playground Firmware/readme.txt

 1.4 - Added ability to tile up to four neopixel matrices in any configuration.

 1.5 - Added ability to print scrolling text.

+1.6 - Added analog input on pins 9,10, and 12.
+Also added function to control all neopixel ring LEDs at once.